Ambili (director): Career

 Ambili - the film director who has introduced a new visual culture in the Malayalam Cine world through his films.
 His rise to the stature of a director has been a steady one.
 From a still photographer, art director, make-up artist and designer, he rose to the height of a film director.
-He was, moreover, a born painter who knew the soul of colours and that had contributed much to this development.
+He was, moreover, a born painter who knew the soul of colours and who had contributed much to this development.

 It was in the early years of 1960 that the classic cinema “Chemmeen” was released.
-The shooting of the film was mainly in Nattika beach and surroundings and was a wonder and excitement to the locals.
+The shooting of the film was mainly in Nattika beach and its surroundings and was a wonder and excitement to the locals.
 Famous stars like Sathyan, Madhu, Sheela, Kottarakkara were all present.
 But for Ambili, who was only a sixth std student, the main attraction was another man - a man in shorts and t-shirt, with a smoking pipe between his lips.
 Later Ambili discovered that this fat man with a bulgan beard was none other than the director Ramu Karyatt.
 He was also aware of the fact that a director is the most important person in a cinema production.

 After his S.S.L.C. he joined in the Fine Arts College, Trichur.
 He has won many first prizes for painting in youth festivals.
 During his course, he learned that the famous film directors P. N. Menon and Bharathan were the students of this institution.
 The spark of desire created in his mind while witnessing shooting of 'Chemmeen' was kindled by this knowledge.
 After the course, he was immersed in his world of colours and pictures.
 In 1971, Ramu Karyatt contested in the parliament election.
 Ambili got a chance to design posters for him.
 The pictures he drew for the campaign, attracted the attention of Karyatt.
 Even though Karyatt was defeated in the election, Ambili was successful in forming a strong bond with him.